-(1) Our directors did not receive any stock option awards, non-equity incentive plan compensation, pension benefits or perquisites in 2013 and did not have any stock options outstanding at December 31, 2013.
+(1) Our directors did not receive any stock option awards, non-equity incentive plan compensation, pension benefits or perquisites in 2015 and did not have any stock options outstanding at December 31, 2015.

 - (2) Mr. Emery, our CEO, is not included in this table because he is our employee and thus receives no compensation for his services as a director.
-Mr. Emery's compensation received as an employee is shown in the Summary Compensation Table for our Named Executive Officers. - (3) Each non-employee director received a quarterly award of common stock equivalents with a grant date fair value of \$18,750 per quarter or \$75,000 a year.
+Mr. Emery's compensation received as an employee is shown in the Summary Compensation Table for our Named Executive Officers. - (3) Each non-employee director received a quarterly award of common stock equivalents with a grant date fair value of \$20,000 per quarter, equivalent to \$80,000 per year.
 The grant date fair value of a common stock equivalent is the closing price of a share of our common stock on the grant date. - (4) The common stock equivalents are fully vested in that they are not subject to forfeiture; however, the shares are not issued until after the director ends his or her service on the Board.
-The common stock equivalents are payable in stock or cash or can be deferred further at the election of the director.
+The common stock equivalents are payable in stock or cash or can be deferred further at the election of the director. - (5) Ms. Massman and Mr. Schober became members of our Board of Directors effective January 28, 2015 and September 1, 2015, respectively; consequently, their fees earned and stock award fair values reflects a partial year of service. - (6) Messrs.
+Newlin's and Robinson's terms as members of the Board of Directors concluded April 28, 2015; consequently, their fees earned and stock award fair values reflect a partial year of service.